What happens at your opticians appointment

 You'll be seen by a specialist called an optometrist.

-They'll use a magnifying glass with a light to look at the back of your eyes and check your vision.
+They'll ask you to look into a large microscope with a light so they can look at the back of your eyes and check your vision.

 They may put drops in your eyes to make it easier for them to spot any problems.
 These can make your vision blurry for a few hours.